simplifylearning101/dsa_with_cpp/README.md

 - You will form a group, work on project and present it to rest of the cohort members.

 ## Before we start
-- have a local environement run Cpp programs.
-Reachout to tech coodinator for help (details below) if you need help.
+- You should have a local environement run Cpp programs.
+If not, reachout to tech coodinator for help (details below) if you need help.
-- setup your github account?
-Again, reachout to tech coodinator for help.
+- You have a github account to showcase your progress.
+If not, reachout to tech coodinator for help.

 ## Coordinators
 Once you join the cohort, you will be invited to cohort WhatsApp group where you can seek help from our coordinators